FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers serial install [OPTIONS]

-  The command 'apio drivers serial install' installs the serial drivers on
+  The command ‘apio drivers serial install’ installs the necessary serial
-  your system as required by some FPGA boards.
+  drivers on your system, as required by certain FPGA boards.

   Examples:
     apio drivers serial install      # Install the ftdi drivers.